asizemore/ENM_375_lecture_code/README.md

 **Lecture 16, March 26th**

 This lecture covers how to assess normality of data and how to proceed if data do not meet the assumptions of statistical tests.
 The main notebook contains a sample of the previous lecture's CRISPR knockout effects on melanoma and lung cancer from [DepMap](https://depmap.org/portal/download/).
 It also contains the degree sequence of an ACTN3 subnetwork pulled from the [SRING database](https://string-db.org/).
 Processing of the STRING data to the final degree sequnce can be found in the dev notebook.
 Other datasets used came from student surveys.

+**Lecture 20, April 9th**

+Today we begin a series of lectures on regression.
+Our first lecture in the series covers the basics of linear regression, including basic terms and calculations.
+We use only one dataset today, which we extracted from [this website](http://www.tylervigen.com/spurious-correlations) of spurious correlations.